jpe9at/Wikiart/Readme.md

      - A `WeightedRandomSampler` is used to generate a balanced batch by assigning higher sampling weights to minority class instances.

 4. **Measure 4: Use of Focal Loss**
-     - I also tried to implement a focal loss function, which you can stil find  as an option to select in the model constitution, but it consequently lead to overflow.
+     - I also tried to implement a focal loss function, which you can stil find defined as a class and selectable as an option to select in the model init, but it consequently lead to overflow.
      - As the overflow still occured after several regulatory measures (like gradient clipping) I abandoned this attempt.

 ## 3. Clustering Latent Representations